 Then there is the third Gospel, the Gospel of Luke.
 It was written for the Greek, the thinking man.
-For one hundred years (termed the Golden Periclean Age, four centuries before Christ came), Greece erected on the horizon of history a culture that has dazzled the world from that day to this.
+For one hundred years, termed the Golden Paraclean Age, four centuries before Christ came, Greece erected upon the horizon of history a culture that has dazzled the world from that day to this.
 One of the tenets of Greek culture was their search for the perfect man.
-Look at their art, look at their statuary-they were seeking the perfect man, physically.
-Read their literature-they were looking for the perfect man, mentally.
+Look at their art, look at their statuary - they were seeking the perfect man, physically.
+Read their literature - they were looking for the perfect man, mentally.
 And as you look at their gods, you realize they were nothing more than projections of humanity.
 They did not find what they sought.
 They never found the perfect man.

-Dr. Luke-a medical doctor, himself a Greek, the one Gentile who wrote in the Scriptures, and a brilliant man-wrote for the Greek.
+Dr. Luke - a medical doctor, himself a Greek, the one Gentile who wrote in the Scriptures, and a brilliant man - wrote for the Greek.
 He wrote with the thinking man in mind, and he presented to him the perfect man.
-Greek philosophy had not produced him, but Dr. Luke said in effect, "I poured Him into the test tube in my clinic, and I put the acids of Greek philosophy down upon Him.
-I placed the stethoscope upon His heart.
+Greek philosophy had not produced him, but Dr. Luke said in effect, "I poured Him into the test tube in my clinic, and I put the acids of Greek philosophy down upon Him, I placed the stethoscope upon His heart.
 He is perfect."

-Our Lord came to save the thinking man.
-After our Lord's resurrection when He met with His disciples, Luke said, "He opened their understanding, that they might comprehend the scriptures" (Luke 24:45).
+Our Lord came to save - save the thinking man.
+After our Lord's resurrection when He met with His disciples, Luke said, "Then opened he their understanding, that they might understand the scriptures" (Luke 24:45).
+Jesus was a great teacher.
 Aristotle was a great teacher, Socrates was a great teacher, Plato was a great teacher, but not like Jesus.
-Our Lord could open men's understanding to comprehend spiritual truth, and He still does this today.
+Our Lord could open men's under-standing to comprehend spiritual truth, and He still does this today.
 You and I give out the Word of God, but understanding comes from Him.
 He is still the Great Teacher.